Physiotherapy for Headaches — Real Relief, Lasting Results

 Between-session relief strategies

 Your physiotherapist will design a home program specific to your headache type.
-These evidence-based self-management strategies complement your in-clinic care.
+These evidence-based strategies complement your in-clinic care.

 Heat & Ice Therapy